 Garages and permanent outbuildings

 Repair category 1

-Notes Normal maintenance will be required to the garage.
+Notes Normal maintenance will be required to the shed.
+Some staining was noted to the roof timbers.

-Outside areas and boundaries

-Repair category 1

-Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Outside areas and boundaries Repair category 2 Notes Boundary walls should be regularly checked and maintained as necessary.
+There are loose brick copings to the boundary walls.